 Join us to fight back.
 What New York needs is not less care but more.

 We call on Governor Cuomo to fully fund home care, so that people can receive all the care that they need.

-Abolish the 24-hour workday —patients requiring 24 hours of care should be provided split shifts of 12 hours each to allow home attendants time to rest and patients to receive proper care.
+We call on Governor Cuomo to declare a 24-hour workday illegal: people requiring 24 hours of care should be provided split shifts of 12 hours each to allow home attendants and family caregivers time to rest and people with illnesses and disabilities to receive proper care.

 Call us today at 212-358-0295 to learn more and find out how you can get involved!